 Possession of Heroin or Opioids in Okaloosa County

-If you have been charged with Possession of Heroin or Opiates in Okaloosa County, give me a call 24/7 at (850) 243-6097 and let me help you.
+If you have been charged with Possession of Heroin or Opiates in Okaloosa County, call Flaherty Defense Firm at (850) 243-6097 and let us help you.

 What is the penalty for Possession of Heroin?

 How will an attorney defend a Possession of Heroin charge?

 Some other possible defenses to a Possession of Heroin or Opioids case include:

 If you were in an area where drugs were found, but you weren’t in actual possession of the drugs, the State will be required to prove that you exercised dominion and control of the substance before you can be convicted.
 For example, if you were riding in a car with other people and the police found drugs in the car, the State has to prove that you knew drugs were in the car.

 This is all too common in Heroin and Opioid cases.
 According to Florida Statute 893.21, “A person who experiences a drug-related overdose and is in need of medical assistance may not be charged, prosecuted, or penalized for possession if the evidence for possession was obtained as a result of the overdose and the need for medical assistance.”

 If someone has a drug problem, it does them no good to be locked up.
 It also does society no good either.
-Rather than settle for a punitive punishment for my clients, I will explore treatment alternatives that can hopefully put someone on the path to recovery rather than on a path to repeated trips back to jail.
+Rather than settle for a punitive punishment for my clients, we will explore treatment alternatives that can hopefully put someone on the path to recovery rather than on a path to repeated trips back to jail.

 This is a program that is sometimes offered to first time offenders.
 Diversion allows the defendant to complete a set of conditions and in return for doing so, guarantees a complete dismissal of all charges.